Core Practice Areas

 Practicing Member of Law Society of Upper Canada in good standing from 1982.

 While David is currently admitted to practice in Ontario, Canada and New York State, and is on the roll of Barristers and Attorneys at Law in Bermuda, he currently practices only the laws of Ontario and Canada.
+He is a member of the Canadian Maritime Law Association.

 David is a notary public for the Province of Ontario.